Rashid-77/shopogolik/readme.md

 The goal of this project is to experiments with kubernetes.

-Python3.10, FastApi, Postgress, docker compose V2 were used, Kubernetes 1.28.
+Python3.10, FastApi, Postgress, docker compose V2, Kubernetes 1.28 were used.

 The project consist of: